-2.1.2 Value Differentiation among Energy Types
+2.1.2 Price Differentiation among Energy Types

-Just as for differentiation among climatic conditions, a similar argument can be made for distinguishing among the effective prices paid for different energy types.10 A building which uses a more costly energy form will yield greater benefits from an extra expenditure on energy-saving techniques because the value of the saved energy is greater.
-If a standard were developed which ignored the differences in the values of the energy types, then there would be room for improvement in benefits without even adding to the overall cost of compliance.
-One could simply design a new standard that would shift some of the energy-saving construction resources from buildings which use low-cost energy to those which use highcost energy.
-The net dollar savings from the latter standard would be greater than those from the original standard which did not differentiate among the values of the energy types.
+Just as for differentiation among climatic conditions, a similar argument can be made for distinguishing among the effective prices paid for different energy types.
+A building which uses a more costly energy form will yield greater benefits from an extra expenditure on energy-saving techniques because the value of the saved energy is greater.
+If a standard were developed which ignored the differences in the prices of energy types, then there would be room for improvement in benefits without even adding to the overall cost of compliance.
+One could simply design a new standard that would shift some of the energysaving construction resources from buildings which use low-cost energy to those which use high-cost energy.
+The net dollar savings from the latter standard would be greater than those from the original standard which did not differentiate among the prices of energy types.

-Thus, if the standard is to achieve the greatest possible net economic benefits (i.e., be truly optimum), it must take account of differences in the values of the energy types.
-There is, moreover, a further relationship between optimality and the value of energy.
-The way in which energy resources are valued in the analysis determines the nature of the optimality achieved.
+Thus, if the standard is to achieve the greatest possible net economic benefits (i.e., be truly optimum), it must take account of differences in energy prices.
+There is, moreover, a further relationship between optimality and energy prices.
+The type of energy prices used in the analysis determines the nature of the optimality achieved.
 The conceptual framework presented thus far has focused on the development of a standard which is optimum from the private building owner's point of view.
-That is, the standard was said to be based on the principle of minimizing the present value of all the privately incurred energy-related costs of the building over its entire life cycle.
-We now will modify this principle so that it will lead to a standard which is optimum from society's viewpoint.